faranalytics/socketnaut/README.md

 ### The `ServiceAgent` Class

-#### socketnaut.instantiateServiceAgent(options)
+#### socketnaut.createServiceAgent(options)
 - options `<ServiceAgentOptions>`

     - `server` `<node:http.Server>` or `<node:https.Server>` or `<node:net.Server>` A native Node.js `Server` configured however you choose.

 - Returns: `<socketnaut.ServiceAgent>`

-Instatiates a `ServiceAgent`.
+Creates a `ServiceAgent`.
 Just one `ServiceAgent` may be instantiated for each Worker; hence, this function will throw an Error if it is called more than once.

 ## Usage